 Tours typically last for 3-hours which gives you a chance to familiarize yourself with the city.
-Cost of this tour was 25-USD, then of course don’t forget to tip.
-Tours can range from 15-USD and up and prices vary depending on country you’re visiting.
+The cost of this tour was 25-USD, then, of course, don’t forget to tip.
+Tours can range from 15-USD and up and prices vary depending on the country you’re visiting.
 Once you have made your purchase, you will be contacted by your guide to discuss further details.

 I highly suggest purchasing a tour from Triple during a long layover.
 You get a full cultural experience from a local during your short visit.

 Another site I recommend is Showaround.
 On my flight to Mauritius, I selected a flight with a 24-hour layover in Paris.
 I had one amazing tour exploring Le Maris, which is a very Parisian neighborhood that not so many tourists no about.

 My guide took me on a tour and we walked through the city for about 4 -hours.
 We chatted about the history, munched on macaroons and croissants, and sipped on multiple cappuccinos along the way.

 After the tour, I had time to venture off and explore the Eiffel Tower, Louver, and Arc de Trump on my own.